"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Data Availability Statement

 \section{Data Availability Statement}

-The quantitative dataset presented in this article can be found in an online repository at the acceptance of the article.
+The quantitative dataset presented in this article can be found at \url{https://doi.org/10.17605/OSF.IO/YG7HK}.
 The qualitative dataset presented in this article is not publicly available because the participants in the case study can easily be identified by their affiliation.
 Therefore, we assure them of the complete confidentiality of the collected data.
-To protect their privacy and encourage them to respond authentically without fear of repercussions, only the authors, excluding the group manager, could access the data.
+Only the authors, excluding the group manager, could access the data to protect participants' privacy and encourage them to respond authentically without fear of repercussions.